HelloWorldLTY/VISTA/readme.md

 We refer the codes from the following packages to implement our ImputeVI.
 Many thanks to these great developers:

 [gimVI](https://github.com/scverse/scvi-tools/tree/main/scvi/external/gimvi), [H2GCN](https://github.com/GitEventhandler/H2GCN-PyTorch/blob/master/model.py) and [SIMVI](https://github.com/KlugerLab/SIMVI).

+If you have any questions about this project, please contact tianyu.liu@yale.edu.